mgeier/cpp-talk/README.md

 Only C++ can deliver this!

-So we have to live with its idiosyncrasies ... right?
+So we have to live with its idiosyncrasies and its horrendous unsafety ... right?

 ## What is C++?